 Re: Commodore Industries Is Trying To Prevent The Revived Commodore International From Using The Iconic Name

-The Italian company is a trademark squatter who since around 2015 has filed a variety of Commodore trademarks in various European countries in categories OTHER than computers and as diverse as "Men's Underwear" (not kidding).
+The Italian company is a trademark squatter who since around 2015 has tried to file a variety of Commodore trademarks in various European countries in categories OTHER than "Computers" including categories as diverse as "Men's Underwear" (sadly, I'm not kidding).
 They've intermittently slapped the Commodore name on some generic products like mobile phones developed by other companies and resold them (mostly in Italy).
 They've tried a few times to get the Computer category trademark too but it was repeatedly challenged and overturned by the company Peri Fractic bought the trademark from.
 Some of the trademarks they've attempted to file were just for a logo similar to Commodore's and not the name.
 So you have to examine their claims carefully because they've repeatedly made misleading statements about rights they own.
 They seem to me like small time opportunists with little capital trying to score easy money around the edges of tenuous trademark claims.

 In saying this, I'm not conversely endorsing Peri Fractic's efforts, although they seem at least slightly more serious and at least he's a Commodore enthusiast with some track record who's (apparently) put some meaningful capital at risk to launch products directly related to 1980s Commodore.
-I love retro 80s computers, had all the Amigas in the 80s and 90s and currently have a collection of well over a hundred different models of 80s computers - but I'm also a deeply experienced business person and at the end of the day, I doubt any of these efforts are going to make any meaningful money (meaning rounded to the nearest million dollars, the net profits after costs will likely be zero).
+I love retro 80s computers, had all the Amigas in the 80s and 90s and currently have a collection of well over a hundred different models of 80s computers - but I'm also an experienced tech industry business exec having founded multiple startups and taken them from zero to multi-million dollar valuations and hundreds of employees - and at the end of the day, I doubt any of these efforts are going to make any meaningful money (meaning rounded to the nearest million dollars, the net profits after costs will likely be zero).

-Ever since Commodore went under I've noticed a strange affliction seems to haunt all Commodore or Amiga legal rights.
-Everyone who gets involved with them seems to end up wasting money fighting in court over essentially worthless rights.
+Ever since Commodore went under I've noticed a bizarre affliction seems to haunt all Commodore and Amiga legal rights.
+Everyone who gets involved with them ends up wasting money fighting in court over essentially worthless rights.
 It's like some form of temporary insanity.
 It makes zero sense and even after chatting with some of these people (who all seem reasonably rational in brief casual conversation), I have no idea what causes it.

-Anyway, assuming these Italian opportunists are similarly afflicted, this is sure to be the beginning of yet another pointless multi-year Commodore rights quagmire in a multi-decade string of them.
-While whatever rights the Italians may still hold (if any) are probably not even for computers and may have been canceled or expired in many major jurisdictions, the Italian legal system is also well-known to be the circus clown car of byzantine, capriciously arbitrary legal systems - so I recommend ignoring this slow-mo train wreck.
+Anyway, assuming these Italian opportunists are similarly afflicted, this will devolve into yet another pointless multi-year Commodore rights quagmire in a multi-decade string of them.
+Whatever rights the Italians may still hold (if any) are probably not even for the computer category and may have been canceled or already expired in many major jurisdictions.
+However, it may not matter because the Italian legal system is also well-known to be the circus clown car of byzantine, capriciously arbitrary legal systems - so I recommend ignoring this slow-mo train wreck.
 Fighting over Commodore rights is like mud wrestling with a pig.
-No one ever wins but the pig enjoys it.
+No one ever wins but you still get filthy - and the pig enjoys it.

 Re: "I Cannot Take Any Chances" - Final Fight Book Campaign Cancelled Following Message About Its Use Of IP